-The risk of fire danger during pipeline construction can be related to smoking, refueling activities, operating vehicles and other equipment being used off of roadways, welding activities, and the use of flammable liquids.
+The risk of fire danger during pipeline construction can be related to smoking, refueling activities, operating vehicles and other equipment being used off of roadways, use of power saws, welding, cutting and grinding metal activities, and the use of flammable liquids.
 During pipeline operation, risk of fire can be from unauthorized entry onto the right-of-way.
-During maintenance operations, risk of fire can be from service vehicles or pipeline maintenance activities that require welding.
+During maintenance operations, risk of fire can be from service vehicles or pipeline maintenance activities that require use of power saws, welding, cutting or grinding metal.